loranger32/weight_tracker_roda/README.md

   - TEST_DATABASE_URL ==> Connection info to your test database, if you want to run the tests
   - SESSION_SECRET ==> must be a string of at least 64 bytes and should be randomly generated.
 More info in the [Roda::RodaPlugins::Session documentation](http://roda.jeremyevans.net/rdoc/classes/Roda/RodaPlugins/Sessions.html)
   - SEQUEL_COLUMN_ENCRYPTION_KEY ==> Key to encrypt/decrypt the data before being saved into the database.
 [More information here](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/ColumnEncryption.html).
+  - WT_EMAIL ==> The email address the app will send from
   - MY_EMAIL ==> The email address where admin notifications will be sent in production mode
-  - SENDRGID_API_KEY ==> to allow sending email in production mode (not needed in development and tests).
-Obviously requires a Sendgrid account.
+  - SMTP_PORT, SMTP_DOMAIN, SMTP_ADDRESS, SMTP_USERNAME and SMTP_PASSWORD for your SMTP provider
 - Run `rake db:migrate` to create the database tables (if the `TEST_DATABASE_URL` environment variable is set, it will also create the test database).
 - _(optional)_ run `rake db:seed` to insert the seed data.
 - _(optional)_ run `rake` to run the test to confirm that everything works as expected.